sysbiolux/DeepOncoAI/readme.md

 * cross-correlation: removes cross-correlated features (experimental optimization for large datasets instead of exact solution)

-Furthermore, all filters are fitted on the original data and then applied in no particular order.
-In other words, the only features that are retained are the ones that pass all the filters in each of the two filtering steps.
+Furthermore, filters are divided into 'fast' and 'slow'.
+Fast filters are fitted and applied first to reduce the size of the dataset.
+Slow filters (cross-correlation) are fitted on the result of the first pass and applied subsequently.
+Filters are additive, i.e. the only features that are retained are the ones that pass all the filters in each of the two filtering steps.

 The following selections are available: